 What are the Benefits of Purchasing Renters Insurance?

 When you rent a home or apartment, your initial thoughts might not involve the idea of a catastrophic event occurring because after all, what are the odds that it would actually happen, right?
-Well, according to a report by the National Fire Protection Association (NFPA), 1 in 4 people will experience a fire in their home over the course of their lifetime; and in our opinion that is one times too many.
+Well, according to a report by the National Fire Protection Association (NFPA), 1 in 4 people will experience a fire in their home over the course of their lifetime; and in our opinion that is one too many.

-So how is purchasing Renters Insurance going to help me?
+How is purchasing Renters Insurance going to help me?

 Simply put, there are 2 major coverage components to a Renters Insurance policy, Personal Property Coverage & Personal Liability Insurance Coverage.
 In order to help you understand the massive benefits of having renters insurance here is a breakdown of the coverages, what they mean and most importantly why you should have them.